Skip to main content

 Length Restrictions

-Full-time students in the MS in Computer Science degree program should complete the requirements for the degree in 36 months.
-Students in the part-time MS in Computer Science degree program should complete the requirements for the degree in 72 months.
-All students must remain in continuous matriculation throughout the duration of their degree program.
+Students in the full-time MS in Computer Science degree program are expected to complete the degree requirements within 12 months and must complete the program in no more than 18 months.
+All students are required to maintain continuous matriculation throughout the duration of the degree program.

-Upon the successful completion of MS in Computer Science degree requirements, students need to have fulfilled a “capstone experience.”
+Completion of a capstone experience is required for the MS in Computer Science degree.
 This is designed to bring reflection and focus to a student’s area of concentration and to enhance the skills, methodology, and knowledge learned throughout the degree program.
-Components of the capstone experience can include (but are not limited to): game project classes, externships at a game company, extra courses, comprehensive examination, project thesis classes, thesis defense.

-Students in the Master of Science in Computer Science program must select to focus their studies through the completion of one of three tracks: research thesis, project thesis, or extra coursework.
-The research thesis option is designed for those students who wish to develop analytic research skills and to make an original contribution to the field.
-The project thesis option allows students to advance their professional careers through a hands-on experience or practical application of their study.
-The extra coursework option is intended for those preferring extended knowledge and broader skills in computer science or a related discipline.
+Students must select one of three options: research thesis, applied project, or comprehensive exam.
+The research thesis option is designed for students who wish to develop analytic research skills and to make an original contribution to the field.
+The applied project option allows students to advance their professional careers through a hands-on experience or practical application of their study.
+The comprehensive exam option is intended for those preferring extended knowledge and broader skills in computer science or a related discipline.

 1. Research Thesis (CS 601 and CS 602)